 YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life.
 We meet You where you are in your Quest, walking in stride for understanding, belonging and purpose.

-Inspired by the Dementia Village community living concept, YouQuest will strengthen families and neighbourhoods.
+Motivated by the De Hogeweyk dementia village concept, and born out of lived experience, YouQuest is a catalyst for change, reframing U65 dementia from limitations to possibilities.
 As a not-for-profit, YouQuest will seek funding to offset costs to families already under financial strain due to this diagnosis.

 tell me the sky